networknt/light-doc/content/en/tutorial/proxy/openapi-backend.md

 ### Generate the backend service

-Given the OpenAPI specification and config.json, we are going to use light-codegen to generate the project and update the service with a meaningful response based on the specification.
+Given the OpenAPI specification and config.json, we will use light-codegen to generate the project and update the service with a meaningful response based on the specification.

 ```
 cd ~/networknt